uldtot/wcioShop/README.md

 If you want to help test this out, open an issue and I will contact you (not everything is uploaded here yet, so I might have more ready that is not yet visible).
 IT can be maybe just a specific function or something.

 ## Themes
-There will be a default theme (not pretty, but functional.
-Check the live demo.
+There is a default theme (not pretty, but functional).
 You can, of course, create your own easily and do what you want.

 ## Documentation
 There will be made several documentations.
 All can be found at the link below: